borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 ## Architectural Overview

 The BoroHubMedia API is structured in a modular way, allowing for clear separation of concerns and maintainability.
-Here’s a high-level overview of the architecture:
+Here’s an overview of the BoroHubMedia architecture:

 1. **Server**: The API is built on an Express server, which handles incoming requests and routes them to the appropriate controllers.